jmcnamara/xlsxwriter.lua/dev/docs/source/format.rst

 These can be set to the same value using ``set_border()`` or individually using the relevant method calls shown above.

-The following shows the border styles sorted by XlsxWriter index number:
+The following shows the border styles sorted by Excel index number:

 +-------+---------------+--------+-----------------+
 | Index | Name          | Weight | Style           |